FajerAA4/ICS344_DVSA_Project/lesson-1-event-injection/README.md

 ## Goal & Summary

 The `DVSA-ORDER-MANAGER` Lambda function is the central API handler for DVSA — every request to the `/order` endpoint goes through it.
-In its vulnerable state it deserializes the raw HTTP body using [`node-serialize`](https://www.npmjs.com/package/node-serialize), a Node.js library known for [GHSA-q4v7-4rhw-9hqm](https://github.com/advisories/GHSA-q4v7-4rhw-9hqm) — a **critical Remote Code Execution** vulnerability with no patch.
+In its vulnerable state it deserializes the raw HTTP body using [`node-serialize`], a Node.js library known for — a **critical Remote Code Execution** vulnerability with no patch.
 The library deserializes JavaScript functions encoded with the marker `_$$ND_FUNC$$_`, and if the encoded function ends with `()` it becomes an Immediately Invoked Function Expression that runs the moment the payload is parsed.

 This lesson:
 - Demonstrates the exploit by sending a malicious payload through the public API endpoint